exasol/release-droid/doc/user_guide/user_guide.md

 ## Debugging

-If you need to debug the RR, you can adjust Java logging level (it is INFO by DEFAULT).
-There are a few ways to do it:
+If you need to debug RR, you can adjust Java's log level.
+The default level is `INFO`.

-1. Change a default logging level in JDK/JRE.
+To do that you need to change a default logging level in JDK/JRE.
 Find a `logging.properties` file in the JDK/JRE directory and change the default logging level.

 For `openjdk-11` you can find this file here: `jdk-11/conf/logging.properties`.